AITwinMinds/ChatGPT-UI/README.md

   - 🍏 **macOS**: [Direct download for macOS (version 3)](https://github.com/AITwinMinds/ChatGPT-UI/releases/download/v3.0/ChatGPT-UI-macOS.app.zip)
   - 🐧 **Linux**: [Direct download for Linux (version 3)](https://github.com/AITwinMinds/ChatGPT-UI/releases/download/v3.0/ChatGPT-UI-Linux)

+Note: This project is currently inactive.
+Version 4 for macOS and Linux, and further updates, were planned to be provided once this repository reached 200 stars.

 ## Running on macOS
 1. **Download the .app.zip file.**
 2. **Open Terminal and navigate to the directory where you downloaded the file and unzip the file:**